 Session 1: GENERAL INTRODUCTION AND BASIC 3D MODELING

-Modeled objects from previous session are passed on to a collaborator.
+- Modeled objects from previous session are detailed further to connect to neighbor units.

 Session 4: DOCUMENTATION, VISUALISATION AND PROTOTYPING

-Modeled object from previous session is passed back to the original owner for finalisation.
+- Modeled object from previous session is finalised.